 The most interesting thing about the theory however is that with the right upbringing and environment, Orchids can thrive beyond of the scope of the Dandelion types.

 It points out that there are both advantages and disadvantages to being sensitive.
-Yes, you are more influenced by the world around you.
-Which will be upsetting, and leave you feeling trapped.
+Yes, you are more influenced by the world around you, which will be upsetting.
 But it’s also a source of great insight.
 Seeing details, and feeling deeply means you can connect to others on a level non-sensitive types find difficult.

 Those ‘bad’ genes, vulnerable people, when placed in the right circumstances can flourish like no one else can.